-One of my favorite non-fiction authors is Rodney Stark, PhD, Distinguished Professor of Social Sciences at Baylor University and Co-director of Baylor’s Institute for Studies of Religion.
-He is one of the foremost authorities on church history as well as its impact on history and modern society, exploring how Christianity was crucial to the development of Western Civilization, why non-Christian religious/philosophical systems lacked the ideological framework to achieve similar developmental inroads, and debunking many myths concerning church history in general.
+One of my favorite non-fiction authors is the late Rodney Stark, PhD, former Distinguished Professor of Social Sciences at Baylor University and Co-director of Baylor’s Institute for Studies of Religion.
+He was one of the foremost authorities on church history as well as its impact on history and modern society, exploring how Christianity was crucial to the development of Western Civilization, why non-Christian religious/philosophical systems lacked the ideological framework to achieve similar developmental inroads, and debunking many myths concerning church history in general.

 One of my earlier articles here at Miscellaneous Ramblings entitled The Rise of Christianity deals with facts presented in his book by the same title and their implications for modern-day believers.
 That book covers the timeframe starting with Christ’s resurrection and ending with Emperor Constantine in the 3rd century.